 In existence for decades, the Brooklyn Terminal Market has both wholesale and retail shops.
 You can get trees, shrubs, seasonal flowers, and even watermelons in this colorful, old-Brooklyn venue.
 It's the perfect place to come for standard varieties such as basic roses, tulips, impatiens, and potting soil, planting seeds, fertilizers, pottery and so on.
 It's nothing fancy, but it's fun and the prices are very good (and you can bargain a little).
 Your local flower seller probably gets their supplies here.

 Shannon's family business has been supplying Brooklyn gardeners for years with a wide selection of basic indoor and outdoor plants.
 Prices are reasonable, and there's dedicated parking next door.
 Located near Greenwood Cemetery and Borough Park, it is a Brooklyn favorite.

 This is one annual sale not to miss!
 The annual Brooklyn Botanical Garden Sale is a major gardening event.
 They sell a slew of standard and also unusual plants at very good prices.
 Members get first picks.

 Brooklyn's Greenmarkets are wonderful.
 Here's where you can find local markets, and when.
 They sell flowers in season, perhaps at a higher price than some other retailers, but the selection is always fresh.

 07 of 07

 Chelsea Garden Center’s first Brooklyn branch opened in 2004, and they bring to Brooklyn a wealth of expertise.
-It's a huge place, with good prices and helpful staff, located at 444 Van Brunt next to Fairway in Red Hook.
+It's a huge place, with good prices and helpful staff located next to Fairway in Red Hook.
 Among their services, they offer garden design.